 It turns out that many of us are still suffering from a rubbish broadband service.
 Try these tricks to get a faster internet connection in your home by boosting your Wi-Fi signal.

 UK broadband speed con

-More than one million homes in the UK aren't getting fast enough broadband, according to Ofcom.
+More than 700,000 homes in the UK aren't getting fast enough broadband, according to Ofcom.

 This means that many broadband services can't meet a typical family's needs, like watching Netflix and YouTube.
 Rural families are in a particularly bad position as their homes are far away from local exchanges that provide fast speeds.

 Which? has a broadband speed checker to help you suss out how well your service is performing.

 If you’re suffering from poor broadband speeds in your area, there are things you can do to boost the Wi-Fi signal in your home.
 They won't guarantee you a rapid connection, but they'll certainly improve things.

 What is Wi-Fi and how does it work?

 Wi-Fi is a wireless connection which allows your various devices, from laptops and phones to smart TVs, to connect to the internet without the need to plug directly into your router.